rbuurma/rise-2015/rise_2015_syllabus.md

 ##### September 30
 + *Tristram Shandy*, continued
-+ exercise 4 due; exercise 5 assigned
++ exercise 4 steps 1-5 due; exercise 5 assigned

+##### October 2
 + selection from Ramsay, *Reading Machines*

-##### October 2
++ exercise 4 writeup due
-+ from Thomas Keymer, “Sterne and the ‘New Species of Writing’” in *Tristram Shandy: A Casebook* (tentative)
++ [from Thomas Keymer, “Sterne and the ‘New Species of Writing’” in *Tristram Shandy: A Casebook* (removed)]

 ### Week VI: *Evelina* (1778)